val-town/val-town-blog/src/content/blog/val-town-newsletter-15.md

 - link to the discussion (can't find the discussion)
 - and the discord announcement? https://discord.com/channels/1020432421243592714/1020432421243592717/1201996373013319690

-### Suggest & vote on feature requests
+### 💡 Suggest & vote on feature requests

-on GitHub Discussions

-The description of the discussions for feature-requests on GitHub [Discussions](https://github.com/val-town/val-town-product/discussions)
+We now have a [dedicated place for requesting and voting on features](https://github.com/val-town/val-town-product/discussions).
+Feel free to submit your own suggestions, or comment and vote on existing feature requests.

 https://x.com/stevekrouse/status/1744721315024802285?s=20